 The Fund's policy is to recognise transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.

 Transfers between levels

-There were no transfers between levels in the fair value hierarchy in 2018 and 2017.
+There were no transfers between levels in the fair value hierarchy during the year ended 30 June 2019.

 Fair value measurements using significant unobservable inputs (level 3)